-Foundations are also subject to local taxes on real estate (such as IMU and TASI).
+Foundations are also subject to local taxes on real estate (called in Italian IMU and TASI).
 However, there is a tax exemption for properties used by non-commercial entities for carrying out non-commercial activities.

-Foundations are also subject to a local tax on "productive activity" (so-called IRAP - Imposta regionale sulle attività produttive) and to a fee calculated on the basis of an estimate of the volume of waste generated (so called TARI).
+Foundations are also subject to a local tax on "productive activity" (called IRAP - "Imposta regionale sulle attività produttive" in Italian) and to a fee calculated on the basis of an estimate of the volume of waste generated (so called TARI).

 21. Can a foreign foundation (EU and other) get the same tax benefits as a national foundation according to the wording of the tax law in your country?
 If yes, under what conditions?
-If they have to fulfil exactly the same requirements as locally-based public-benefit foundations, please refer to above but indicate which documents need to be provided and translated:
+If they have to fulfil exactly the same requirements as locally based public-benefit foundations, please refer to above but indicate which documents need to be provided and translated: